 - Before inserting the foam, fully machine stitch the piping in place across the top opening against the back panel.
 Remember, it was only machine basted in the prior steps.
 It has been secured into the seam around the rest of the cover, but not across the top opening.
 You want it to be secure prior to hand-stitching the opening closed, so stitch across with a ½” seam allowance to match your sewn seam, staying right up against the cord.
 Now, when you hand sew the top shut, this section of piping will be at the ½” seam allowance just like the rest of the seam.

 - Find the 18″ x 18″ foam piece (the seat piece).
 Compress it a bit and insert it through the top opening with the rounded corners going in first.
-Once inside, let it gently unfold and uncompress, then adjust it into position against the bottom of the cover so the rounded corners of the foam fit against the rounded corners of the cover.
+Once inside, let it gently unfold and uncompress, then adjust it into position all the way down against the bottom of the cover so the rounded corners of the foam fit against the rounded corners of the cover.

 - With the seat piece in position, pin the front to the back horizontally across the cover, right along the inside horizontal seam.